geekan/MetaGPT/metagpt/ext/sela/README.md

 # SELA: Tree-Search Enhanced LLM Agents for Automated Machine Learning

+SELA is an innovative framework that enhances Automated Machine Learning (AutoML) by integrating Monte Carlo Tree Search (MCTS) with LLM-based agents.
+Traditional AutoML methods often generate low-diversity and suboptimal code, limiting their effectiveness in model selection and ensembling.
+SELA addresses these challenges by representing pipeline configurations as trees, enabling agents to intelligently explore the solution space and iteratively refine their strategies based on experimental feedback.

 ## 1. Data Preparation

 You can either download the datasets from the link or prepare the datasets from scratch.